Pen and black ink with traces of graphite underdrawing

 Dudley P. Allen Fund 1953.136

-In this tour de force of pen and ink work, Beardsley illustrates an early scene in Alexander Pope’s satirical masterpiece The Rape of the Lock in which the heroine, Belinda, primps in her boudoir.
+In this drawing, Aubrey Beardsley illustrates an early scene in Alexander Pope’s satirical masterpiece The Rape of the Lock (1712) in which the heroine, Belinda, primps in her boudoir.
 Reflecting the poem’s emphasis on contrived rather than natural beauty, the drawing is densely layered with artifice.
 A view of an idyllic garden with a cupola-topped pavilion is glimpsed not through a window as it would first seem, but on a folding screen.
-Bejeweled bottles litter the table, emblems of Belinda’s vanity.
+The bejeweled bottles littering the table serve as emblems of Belinda’s vanity.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.